 Dec 11, 2019

 Over the last two years I’ve begun to make my own products, whether it's to replace a chemical based cleaner, or to save money on face wash, there have been two basic reasons why I’ve chosen to make my own products.
 The first reason is health, which should be the most important.
-Store bought products contain so many different chemicals that in the end we have no idea what we're using to clean our homes, wash our clothes, or using to wash our own skin and hair.
+Store bought products contain so many different chemicals that in the end we have no idea what we're using to clean our homes, wash our clothes, or use to wash our own skin and hair.
 While there are some more natural options out there, the sad truth is that those products are going to be more expensive, which brings me to the second reason I make a lot of my own products.
 I can’t afford those expensive products, and when I see the price for some of them, even if I could afford them I think the prices are crazy!
 But that’s the way it is.
 You want to make healthier choices then you’d better be prepared to pay more.